Sam1512-tech/TalkSync/README.md

 5. **Notification Sound:** Users receive a notification sound upon receiving a message if they have enabled this feature.

 ## Usage
-To use ActiveComms, follow these simple steps:
+To use TalkSync, follow these simple steps:

 - **Signup/Login:** If you are a new user, sign up for an account.
 If you already have an account, simply log in.